talking-to-machines/talking-to-machines/README.md

 ## 🚀 Usage

 ### CLI Tool
 The `talkingtomachines` platform can be used as a CLI tool for non-technical users or users who are not familiar with Python.
-To use the CLI tool, you will need to populate a prompt template to define your experimental setup.
+To use the CLI tool, you will need to populate a prompt template Excel workbook to define your experimental setup.
 Detailed instructions on how to properly set up a prompt template for your experiment can be found here: [`Prompt Template Instructions`](https://github.com/talking-to-machines/talking-to-machines/tree/main/talkingtomachines/interface/README.md)

-1. Set the API keys for OpenAI, Hugging Face, or OpenRouter.ai as environment variables on your terminal (for macOS) or Windows Powershell (for Windows):
+1. Set the API keys for OpenAI, Hugging Face, and OpenRouter.ai as environment variables on your terminal (for macOS) or Windows Powershell (for Windows):

 For macOS:
 ```bash